petermekhaeil/petermekhaeil.com/src/content/blog/ai-native-documentation.md

   - documentation
 ---

-Most documentation traffic now comes from AI crawlers.
-Agents now read docs more than humans do.

-Here's how documentation teams are adapting.
+Most documentation traffic now comes from AI crawlers and agents read docs more than humans do.
+Here's how teams are adapting.

 ## Render Markdown for Agents

-Agents request `text/markdown` when fetching pages.
-Providing markdown reduces tokens and gives agents cleaner content to work with.

-[Bun](https://x.com/bunjavascript/status/1971934734940098971) and [SST](https://x.com/thdxr/status/1972421466953273392) noticed this pattern.
-When an agent sends `Accept: text/markdown` in the request header, the server can return the page as markdown instead of HTML.
+Agents send `Accept: text/markdown` in the request header when fetching pages.
+Servers can detect this and return markdown instead of HTML.
+Less tokens, cleaner content.

+[Bun](https://x.com/bunjavascript/status/1971934734940098971) and [@thdxr](https://x.com/thdxr/status/1972421466953273392) shared this pattern.

 ## AI Prompts